tripflex/wp-tinymce-placeholder/readme.md

  - Profit!

 ## Add mce.placeholder.js
-Download the mce.placeholder.js file and place it in your theme/plugin directory, or somewhere you know the full URL to.
+Download the mce.placeholder.js file and place it in your theme OR plugin directory, or somewhere you know the full URL to.

+The example below assumes you have placed the `mce.placeholder.js` in the ROOT directory of your child theme

 ## Add placeholder plugin through filter